Neural networks

 The Classifier Comparison notebook shows the behavior of built-in neural networks on several synthetic data-sets.

-The figure above right shows the Concrete ML neural network, trained with Quantization Aware Training in an FHE-compatible configuration.
-The figure compares this network to the floating-point equivalent, trained with scikit-learn.
+The folowing figure shows the Concrete ML neural network trained with Quantization Aware Training in an FHE-compatible configuration and compares it to the floating-point equivalent trained with scikit-learn.

 Architecture parameters